With every

 6. Plan your inventory

-plan to manufacture, ordering, and holding the inventory.
+plan to manufacture, order, and hold the inventory.

-they aim to go online, they are unable to carry forward the data.
+they seek to go online, they are unable to carry forward the data.

 A small